Olethreutinae

 (NCBI-index: 1.100915)

-The Birch Marble (Apotomis betuletana) is very similar to the Willow Marble (Apotomis capreana).
-From the wing base, the front wing is 2/3 black-brown mixed with lead-colored and black spots.
+The Birch Marble (Apotomis betuletana) is similar to the Willow Marble (Apotomis capreana).
+From the wing base, the front wing is 2/3 black-brown mixed with lead-coloured and black spots.
 The other part of the forewing is white with a yellow-brown spot.
 The difference between the Birch Marble and the Willow Marble is best seen from the top view.
-With the Birch Marble, you can see a light grey thin line in the shape of a fish hook in the dark part.
-Furthermore, the two black spots on the border of the dark and white part on the Birch Marble are much darker than on the Willow Marble.
-The flying period is from June to September in one generation and the wingspan is 16-20mm.
+The Birch Marble shows a light grey line shaped like a fish hook in the dark part.
+Furthermore, the two black spots on the border of the dark and white part of the Birch Marble are much darker than those on the Willow Marble.
+The flying period is from June to September in one generation, and the wingspan is 16-20mm.
 The larvae are spinning and rolling leaves together.
 Host plant: Birch.
 Dutch name: Berkenmarmerbladroller.
 Frisian name:

 Flying period: